HarryKitchener/dotfiles/README.md

-# Dmitry Demenchuk does dotfiles
+# Harry Kitchener does dotfiles

 The single dot that has it all.